zombierzn/vungle-resources/English/Unity/combo-dev-guide.md

 ## Setup

 * If you haven't already done so, head over to our [dashboard](https://v.vungle.com/dashboard/login) and add your apps to your account.
-You need to do this so that you can get your App ID that you’ll be adding to your app with our SDK.
+You need to do this in order to get your App ID.
 It’s in **red** on your app’s page.
 You'll need to make separate apps for Android and iOS.

 * To initialize Vungle, pass both App IDs to the `init` method.
 The SDK will automatically begin caching a video.